CodingFabian/allocation-tracker/Readme.md

 E.g if your name is Fabian and you are working on a codecentric project on your Macbook:
 `-javaagent:/Users/fabian/work/allocation-tracker/target/allocation-tracker-agent-0.0.1-SNAPSHOT.jar=de.codecentric`

+After the agent has printed `codecentric allocation agent - Registered Agent MBean.` the agent is ready to use.
+Connect to the JVM with any JMX client and use the `de.codecentric.Agent` MBean to `start` tracking allocations.
+Use `stop` to stop tracking allocations. `printTop`can be used any time to print the most often created object instances.
+The parameter will control the amount of output.
+If the parameter is zero or less, it will default to 100.

 ## Where are the freaking tests?
 Glad that you asked.
 Please take a look at the source files and then come up with a sensible unit test.
 If you manage to do that feel free to put up a PR.